 Another one of the Accessibility features in iOS 14 that’s appealing for lots of use cases is the new “Back Tap” feature.
 That lets users create custom controls with a double or triple tap on the back of their iPhones.

 Sound Recognition is also an Accessibility feature that can give users with hearing challenges a visual cue for a variety of sounds happening in their environment.
 The list includes alarms, animals, household sounds, and people.
 Check out all the options below.
 Notably, there are some valuable use cases for any user, even without being hard of hearing like getting a notification for someone at your door if you regularly wear headphones while working from home.

-I’ve been testing out Sound Recognition, and it has worked reliably in my use so far.
-One interesting thing: I found that whistling is picked up by Sound Recognition in iOS 14 as a “siren.”
+In my use, Sound Recognition has worked reliably.
+One interesting thing discovery though: I found that whistling is picked up by Sound Recognition in iOS 14 as a “siren.”